Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Introduction

-To formalize the problem, we adopt the \textit{population game} framework \cite[Chapter~2]{Sandholm2010-SANPGA-2}.
-In this framework, a \textit{payoff function} defines how the payoffs are determined based on the agents' strategy profile, which is the distribution of their strategy selections over a finite number of available strategies. \textit{An evolutionary dynamic model} describes how individual agents revise their strategies to increase the payoffs they receive.
-A key research theme is in establishing convergence of the strategy profile to the Nash equilibrium where no agent is better off by unilaterally revising its strategy selection.\footnote{In this work, we consider that the Nash equilibrium represents a desired distribution of the agents' strategy selections, e.g., the distribution of route selections minimizing road congestion in congestion games (Example~\ref{example:congestion_game}) or minimizing opponents' maximum gain in zero-sum games (Example~\ref{example:zero_sum_game}), and investigate convergence of the agents' strategy profile to the Nash equilibrium.
-However, we note that such equilibrium is not always a desideratum and would result in the worst outcome, for instance, in social dilemmas as illustrated in the prisoner's dilemma \cite{doi:10.1146/annurev.soc.24.1.183}.
+To formalize the problem, we adopt the \textit{population game} framework \cite[\S 2]{Sandholm2010-SANPGA-2}.
+In this framework, a \textit{payoff function} defines how the payoffs are determined based on the agents' strategy profile, which is the distribution of their strategy selections over a finite number of available strategies. \textit{An evolutionary dynamics model} describes how individual agents revise their strategies to increase the payoffs they receive.
+A key research theme involves establishing convergence of the strategy profile to the Nash equilibrium, where no agent is better off by unilaterally revising its strategy selection.\footnote{In this work, we consider that the Nash equilibrium represents a desired distribution of the agents' strategy selections, e.g., the distribution of route selections minimizing road congestion in congestion games (Example~\ref{example:congestion_game}) or minimizing opponents' maximum gain in zero-sum games (Example~\ref{example:zero_sum_game}), and investigate convergence of the agents' strategy profile to the Nash equilibrium.
+However, we note that such an equilibrium is not always desirable and may result in the worst outcome, for instance, in social dilemmas as illustrated by the prisoner's dilemma \cite{doi:10.1146/annurev.soc.24.1.183}.
 We refer to \cite{9663230} and references therein for other studies on decision model design in social dilemmas.}